nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Team size: 4**

-- **Allow Partial Matching in Find Feature**
+- **Enhanced Find Command with Partial Matching and Group Filtering**

-  Currently, the `find` command matches students based on exact names or IDs.
-To improve usability, we plan to enhance the `find` command to allow partial matching of names.
-This will enable TAs to search for students even if they only remember part of the student's name.
+  Currently, the `find` command supports exact matches for names and student IDs, which may limit its usability when TAs want to locate students based on partial names.
+Additionally, `find` does not work well when used after `show`, as it displays students from all groups, rather than only those from the filtered group list.
+To improve functionality, we plan to enhance the `find` command to support both partial matching and group filtering.

-  **Example Usage:**

-    - `find n/Alex` would match students with names like "Alex Yeoh", "Alexander Lee", or "Alexis Tan".
+  **Enhancement Goals:**

+    - **Partial Matching:** Allow the `find` command to match partial names, enabling TAs to locate students even if they remember only part of a student's name.
+    - **Group Filtering:** Enable `find` to respect any active `show` filter, so it only searches within the displayed subset of students.
+This ensures that if a TA has filtered by group using `show`, the `find` command will only search within that group rather than across all students.

+- **Enhance Grouping Functionality for Attendance Tracking**

+  Currently, the `listattn` command lists all students for a given attendance event without segmentation by groups, which may cause confusion when managing multiple classes or sections.
+We plan to enhance the `listattn` command to allow filtering by groups, so TAs can view attendance specifically for each group within an event.

   **Implementation Considerations:**

+    - Integrate the existing `group` field with the `listattn` command to support group-based filtering.
-    - Modify the `NameContainsKeywordsPredicate` to check for partial matches.
+    - Update the UI to display group-specific attendance more clearly.
-    - Ensure that the search remains case-insensitive.
-    - Update unit tests and documentation accordingly.

-- **Track attendance of students individually**

-    Currently, the listattn feature shows status of all students for a given event.
-We plan to enhance this feature to allow TAs to track attendance of individual students across all events.
+    - Ensure compatibility with other group and attendance features.

 - **Specificity of error message for Edit function**